Uvira: Early inhabitants and ethnic formation

-Uvira has a long and intricate history influenced by the convergence of different ethnic groups over time.
-According to early accounts by Alfred Moeller de Laddersous, the region's initial inhabitants were Bazoba, a community of fishermen along Lake Tanganyika's shores.
-The region was subsequently occupied by the Banyalenge (or Benelenge), immigrants who derived their name from their chief, Lenghe, who likely migrated from Maniema around the 17th century.
-Over time, the Banyalenge became known as the Bavira and emerged as the ruling clan of the ethnic group.
+Uvira has been inhabited by several different ethnic groups over time.
+Early accounts by Alfred Moeller de Laddersous mention that the initial inhabitants were the Bazoba, who subsisted mainly on fishing along Lake Tanganyika.
+They were later supplanted or joined by the Banyalenge (or Benelenge), who derived their name from their chief Lenghe (or Lenge), likely a 17th-century migrant from Maniema.
+In the course of time, the Banyalenge became known as the Bavira and grew to be the main ruling clan of the local ethnic group.